Ponolp/Security-protocols-coursework/README.md

 It implements the SPADE scheme and allows partial decryption from the database with a value.
 Value must be in the dataset.

 ## README
-The program doesn't completely match the specification in the given paper, at least in terms of performance times.
 The SPADE algorhitm I have tested to be working correctly.
 Use of the data and users isn't perfected.
 Some files/functions may have not have been used, in utils for example.
+Performance time with greater datasets isn't great.

 ## How to run the program
 1. CHECK THE CONFIG: the value of MAX_PT_VEC_SIZE sets the size of the keys and plaintext and ciphertext.
    There is padding if the data isn't long enough (only when files are processed via utils).

-2. Add the datasets to the datasets folder (should be datasets/dna and datasets/hypnogram)
+2. Add the datasets to the datasets folder (should be datasets/dna and datasets/hypnogram) Currently only has 3 hypnogram files in git.

-3. Run the server on command window (I have used bash): Python app.py NOTE!: If the server restarts and the database isn't removed, the decryption won't work on the old data since the keys are changed.
+4. Run the server on command window (I have used bash): Python app.py NOTE!: If the server restarts and the database isn't removed, the decryption won't work on the old data since the keys are changed.

-4. There are test files for both usecases: dna.py and hypnogram.py NOTE!: Set the desired user amount and vector size in the config file.
+5. There are test files for both usecases: dna.py and hypnogram.py NOTE!: Set the desired user amount and vector size in the config file.
     To run these: Python TESTFILENAME
     The tests are slow though (about 2s per user), when making POST requests straight from the server, the time is much faster.